 According to Ayurvedic principles, Panchakarma treatments effectively eliminate the root cause of the disease, thereby preventing its recurrence.
 On the other hand, Shamana Chikitsa primarily focuses on symptom management and may not provide permanent relief.

 The choice between Shamana and Shodhana Chikitsa depends on the individual's health condition, the severity of the disease, and the practitioner's assessment of the underlying imbalances.
 In many cases, a combination of both therapies may be recommended to achieve optimal results and prevent the recurrence of health issues.
-It is essential to consult a qualified Ayurvedic practitioner who can tailor the treatment plan based on the individual's unique constitution and specific health needs.
+It is essential to consult our qualified Ayurvedic practitioner can tailor the treatment plan based on the individual's unique constitution and specific health needs.

 What is Panchakarma in Ayurveda?